newa-wind/Mesoscale/postproc/README.md

 **Other comments:**

-* The output from the post processing is following CF-1.6 conventions.
+* The netcdf files that are created in the post processing are following CF-1.6 conventions.

 * The setup assumes daily output files from WRF with using three nested domains.
 Just the innermost domain is post-processed (D03).
 I.e. the script takes (wrfout_d03*) as input that are located in $PATHTOWRFOUTFILES.
 In a regular WRF setup that is the directory where wrf.exe is executed.